bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mosharrafa.md

 * There is a puzzle over the death of Mosharrafa much more significant than the difference of one day in its date.
 * Mossad was only formed on 13 December 1949, and there seems no reason why Israel should want Mosharrafa killed.
 * The fact that Mosharrafa was strongly opposed to using science for military purposes is the usual reason cited for the second possibility.
-* That Mosharrafa died from a heart attack certainly seems highly plausible and his brother was very definite that this indeed was the cause of his death.

 Born 11 July 1898, Damietta, Egypt.
 Died 15 January 1950, Cairo, Egypt.